dxhisboy/fatty-wslbridge/README.md

 Install make and gcc-g++ from cygwin repo.

 ### Install WSL:
 Install Ubuntu and its build-essentials.
-Or your favorite WSL distro.
+Or your favorite WSL distro and equivlent packages.

 ### Install GIT:
-GIT may be installed in either cygwin or WSL.
+GIT may be installed in either cygwin or WSL, and you can specify which git to use in build.sh.

 ### Configuration: